Bandytwin/Bandytwin.github.io/fog_prediction.md

 ### 3. CNN Model Architecture

 I used 6-fold CV to perform hyperparameter tuning, which led to the final model architecture summarize in the figure below, and also includes batch normalization layers between every convolutional layer.
+I used Focal Loss for training which helped handle the imbalanced dataset and significantly improved model accuracy.
 The final mAP was 0.30.

 <img src="images/fog_cnn_arch.jpeg?raw=true"/>